Donations of books, DVD's and CD's are being collected now through March 5 for the Friends of the Libray Book Sale

 iPad and Tablet Users Group

 Our patrons are really enjoying how easy it is to download e-books and audiobooks to your PC, tablet, iPad, or phone.
-All the content is just for MAIN patrons.
+All the content is just for MAIN patrons, with some titles priority just for Riverdale patrons.
 Click here to check it out!
 Need help getting started?
 Call the library to arrange a one-on-one session to help you download to your device.

 Raise money for the Friends of the Library through your Amazon purchases